nottrobin/robinwinslow.uk/_posts/2013-02-27-talktalk-screwed-me.md

 It was not worth the stress of my long phone call with Allen.

 What really fucks me off is that this is obviously deliberate.
 They know hardly anyone actually wants the 1000 minutes bundle.
-And since they are offering the cheapest and shittest broadband service, these people are going to be those for whom money is tightest.
+And since they are offering the cheapest and shittest broadband service, most of their customers are going to be those for whom money is tightest.
 Add to that that poor people
-[tend to be are less good at looking after their money](http://www.guardian.co.uk/commentisfree/2013/feb/27/banking-while-poor-predatory-payday-lending1) and this TalkTalk trick basically amounts to a [Ghetto Tax](http://en.wikipedia.org/wiki/Ghetto_Tax).
+[tend to be are less good at looking after their money](http://www.guardian.co.uk/commentisfree/2013/feb/27/banking-while-poor-predatory-payday-lending1) and this TalkTalk trick amounts to a deliberate [Ghetto Tax](http://en.wikipedia.org/wiki/Ghetto_Tax).

-Now this is clearly not the worst example of scamsters cheating folk of their money (wonga.com anyway?) but TalkTalk were the ones to pis me off today, so they get ranted at.
+Now this is clearly not the worst example of scamsters cheating folk of their money (wonga.com anyone?) but TalkTalk were the ones to pis me off today, so they get ranted at.